flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PollForJobs
-### <p>Returns information about any jobs for AWS CodePipeline to act upon.
+<blockquote><p>Returns information about any jobs for AWS CodePipeline to act upon.
 PollForJobs is only valid for action types with "Custom" in the owner field.
 If the action type contains "AWS" or "ThirdParty" in the owner field, the PollForJobs action returns an error.</p> <important> <p>When this API is called, AWS CodePipeline returns temporary credentials for the Amazon S3 bucket used to store artifacts for the pipeline, if the action requires access to that Amazon S3 bucket for input or output artifacts.
-Additionally, this API returns any secret values defined for the action.</p> </important>
+Additionally, this API returns any secret values defined for the action.</p> </important></blockquote>

 #### Input Parameters
 * `Action` - _required_